quixai/Codemasters-F1-2019-telemetry-bridge/README.md

 ![F1 Game telemetry settings](docs/images/game_telemetry_settings.png)

 In the telemetry settings, make sure that "UDP Telemetry" is set to "On" and that the UDP port matches the port we configured our dotnet application with.
+If you are using a later edition of the game, please set the UDP format to 2019.

 ![F1 Game UDP settings](docs/images/game_udp_settings.png)